Core Team Members

 Seung Kyum Kim

-Lily Song is a Lecturer in Urban Planning and Design and Senior Research Associate at the Harvard University Graduate School of Design.
-Her teaching and research interests lie at the nexus of urban infrastructure and land use development, transformative policy and planning (just, sustainable, livable, or otherwise), and race and class politics in American and postcolonial urban contexts.
-Her projects— which topically span building energy retrofits, urban transport and mobility, and food markets and distribution systems among others— are motivated by the common question of how historically marginalized and disenfranchised urban inhabitants and communities can drive transformative urban policy and governance in collaboration with differently situated and abled partners.
-From 2013-2015, Lily was a Provost Fellow with University College London’s Department of Science, Technology, Engineering, and Public Policy, where her research investigated efforts by local Indonesian governments to engage forms of urban informality to advance sustainable urban transport and more inclusive economic development.
+Lily Song is a Lecturer in Urban Planning and Senior Research Associate at the Harvard University Graduate School of Design.
+Her teaching and research interests lie at the nexus of urban infrastructure and redevelopment; race, class, and gender politics in American and postcolonial urban contexts; and transformative policy and planning (just, sustainable, livable, or otherwise).
+Her projects topically span building energy retrofits, urban transport and mobility, and food markets and distribution systems among others.
+They typically center the experiences and insights of historically marginalized and disenfranchised groups and communities to diagnose systemic dysfunctions and inform more transformative policy and planning practices.
+From 2013-2015, Lily was a Provost Fellow with University College London’s Department of Science, Technology, Engineering, and Public Policy, where her research investigated efforts by local Indonesian governments to engage forms of urban informality to advance more inclusive economic, workforce, and spatial development.
 She holds a PhD in Urban and Regional Planning from MIT; Master’s in Urban Planning from UCLA; and BA in Ethnic Studies from UC Berkeley.

 2016 VISITING SCHOLAR